michaelgoldenn/rumm/readme.md

 then you should find the executable in target/release

 #### Nix
-If you use Nix flakes, after `git cloning` as before, use `nix develop` to enter the dev shell, or `nix build` to build the program
+If you use Nix flakes, after `git cloning` as before, use `nix develop` to enter the dev shell, then `cargo build` should work